aradburn/discograph/docs/MIGRATION.md

 We have further refactored the D3.js code to work with React state management by creating a NetworkContext that provides a centralized way to manage the visualization state.
 Components like NetworkView and NetworkControls now use this context to interact with the D3.js visualization, making the code more maintainable and React-friendly.
 This approach reduces direct DOM manipulation and follows React's unidirectional data flow model.

+We have verified that the WelcomeModal React component successfully replaces the jQuery-based implementation in modal-welcome.html.
+This component now properly manages its own state through React, eliminating the need for jQuery's `$('#modal-welcome').modal('show')`.
+Similarly, the HelpModal and WhoModal React components successfully replace their HTML template counterparts, with proper React state management for showing and hiding the modals.
+These represent important steps in our migration from jQuery to React.

+We have further migrated several event handlers from jQuery-based DOM manipulation to React-based state management:

+1. The layout control buttons (start/stop) in the Sidebar component now use the NetworkContext to manage the force layout simulation state
+2. The Random button in the Header component now uses the FSM event system to request a random artist
+3. The Print button in the Sidebar component now directly calls the printSvg function
+4. The window resize handler has been migrated to a React context (WindowContext) that manages window dimensions and resize events

+By migrating these event handlers to React, we've reduced the dependence on jQuery for DOM manipulation and event handling.
+The React components now properly manage their own state and interact with the application's core functionality through contexts and events.

+We have migrated the loading animation from jQuery/D3.js to React:

+1. Created a LoadingContext to manage loading state across the application
+2. Created a LoadingAnimation component that uses D3.js with React refs to render the loading animation
+3. Updated the DiscographFSM to detect if the React app is mounted and use either the LoadingContext or the original jQuery implementation
+4. Set up event communication between the FSM and the React LoadingContext via a custom event

+We have now completely migrated the typeahead search functionality from jQuery to React:

+1. Modified the application initialization to show the React app by default instead of hiding it
+2. Removed the initialization of the jQuery-based typeahead in the application code
+3. Verified that the React SearchInput component is properly integrated with the application flow
+4. Ensured that the React implementation correctly dispatches the necessary events

+This represents another significant step in our migration from jQuery to React, as the search functionality is a core part of the user experience in the application.

 ### Components Created

 -   App.tsx - Main container component with layout structure